 Ah, snow.
 That magical, often unpredictable (depending on your weather source) and ambiguous present from Mother Nature that every child wishes for during the winter months.
 If only Mother Nature would comply so school could be canceled and replaced with sledding, snowmen, and hot cocoa.
 It’s not surprising that over the years countless children have experimented with different rituals they swear will invoke the white stuff.
 Here are some of the silliest, snow-inducing superstitions:

 For more than 50 years, kids have been wearing their pajamas inside out and backwards in the hopes Mother Nature will reward them with a snowstorm.
+Learn these surprising facts you never knew about snow.

 Sleep with a spoon under your pillow with the hope Mother Nature will pay a visit instead of the Tooth Fairy.
 For extra insurance, put the spoon in the freezer for an hour first.